fortify-ps/FortifyBugTrackerUtility/processrunner-bugtracker-root/processrunner-bugtracker-doc/src/site/markdown/config-ssc.md

 Note that SSC only allows one native bug tracker integration for each application version.
 When using the 'addNativeBugLink' approach, you will not be able to use any other native SSC bug tracker integration.
-If you want users to be able to also manually submit issues to a bug tracker through the native SSC integration, or if you want to submit issues to multiple external systems, you should use the custom tag based approach.
+If you want users to be able to also manually submit issues to a bug tracker through a native SSC integration, or if you want to submit issues to multiple external systems, you should use the custom tag based approach.

 ## Bi-directional sync